aws-samples/cdk-deployment-of-locust/README.md

 // In no web UI mode, load test will automatically run without triggering from the web interface. cdk deploy -c vpc_to_peer=vpc-xxxxxxxx -c vpc_to_peer_cidr=172.31.0.0/16 -c no_web_ui=True
 ```

+## Write Your Own Locustfile
+Modify your locust load test configuration in locust/locustfile.py
+Please refer to https://docs.locust.io/en/stable/writing-a-locustfile.html for how to write locustfile

 # Others
 ## Useful CDK commands